Yubisaki/vuepress-plugin-blog/README.md

 This value is a item of `Vue.computed.$tags.list` which the name field equals to `this.$route.meta.tagName`

-## The Layout maybe you should support
+## The Layout maybe your theme should support

 - `Tags`: This layout is used to show the tags page, such as `xxx.blog/tag/`